kruize/autotune/design/KruizePromQL.md

 The following are the available Kruize DB methods that you can monitor:

+- `addExperimentToDB`: Method for adding an experiment to the database.
+- `addResultToDB`: Method for adding experiment results to the database.
+- `addBulkResultsToDBAndFetchFailedResults`: Method for adding bulk experiment results to the database and fetch the failed results.
 - `addRecommendationToDB`: Method for adding a recommendation to the database.
-- `addResultsToDB`: Method for adding experiment results to the database.
-- `addExperimentToDB`: Method for adding an experiment to the database.
+- `loadExperimentByName`: Method for loading an experiment by name.
 - `loadResultsByExperimentName`: Method for loading experiment results by experiment name.
-- `loadExperimentByName`: Method for loading an experiment by name.
 - `loadRecommendationsByExperimentName`: Method for loading recommendations by experiment name.
+- `loadRecommendationsByExperimentNameAndDate`: Method for loading recommendations by experiment name and date.

 ## Time taken for KruizeDB metrics